elvyna/udacity-aws-mle-nanodegree/project05-capstone/README.md

 |
 ├── config             <- config files used on the python scripts
 |
+├── dataset            <- dataset used in the project
+|
 ├── img                <- screenshots for the README
 |
 ├── notebook           <- supporting notebooks for exploration etc.
 |
 ├── proposal           <- files related to the project proposal
 |
 ├── report             <- files related to the project report
 |
 └── src                <- scripts
 ```